mgabay/Bin-Stretching-Lower-Bounds/README.md

 Other options can remain unchanged, unless directories are reorganized or the user wants to use a different solver.

+The program has several dependencies but most of them are depending on solver used and can be switched off by commenting their imports in [`bpsolver.py`](py/bpsolver.py).

 Running program
 ---------------